theelims/ESP32-sveltekit/README.md

 ## Licensing

 ESP32 SvelteKit is distributed with two licenses for different sections of the code.
-The back end code inherits the GNU LESSER GENERAL PUBLIC LICENSE Version 3 and is therefore distributed said license.
+The back end code inherits the GNU LESSER GENERAL PUBLIC LICENSE Version 3 and is therefore distributed with said license.
 The front end code is distributed under the MIT License.
 See the [LICENSE](LICENSE) for a full text of both licenses.